 When telling people how to save for their deposit, the same culprits come up every time: stop with the brunches, the nights out, the holidays, and move back in with Mum and Dad

 For those in couples, it can be hard to retain privacy and authority over your life, and both children and parents can find themselves reverting to old habits – scolding for an unmade bed or arguing over petty differences.

 So you’re renting, but you still want to save as much as you can.
 You’ve tightened the belt, you’re forgoing the takeaways and holidays, but rent is always going to be your biggest outgoing.
 So how can you supercharge those savings?

-Switch out your providers
+1. Switch out your providers

 We may be biased, but we’re a fan of comparing services to get the best deal.
 There are loads of websites who will let you compare your energy providers, internet providers and insurance deals.
 Don’t spend more than you need to – get yourself the cheapest deal and watch how your monthly outgoings drop!

-Act like you’re the parent
+2. Act like you’re the parent

 Did you grow up in one of those households where you were reminded to turn off the lights, not leave the water running, or not to spend hours on the phone?
 That’s because your parents were footing the bill.
 So take those lessons and run with them.

 These changes may feel minute, but if you’re aiming to save up a deposit over a large amount of time, making small changes into habits

-Similarly, whilst downsizing can be a good option for those who are renting in high cost areas, or have an extra room they don’t need, the cost of moving can be high, especially if you need to come up with a deposit, a month’s rent, and pay for removals costs (though we can get you the best deal on those
+Similarly, whilst downsizing can be a good option if you're renting in an expensive area, or have an extra rooms, the cost of moving can be high, especially if you need to come up with a deposit, fees, a month’s rent, and pay for removals costs (though we can get you the best deal on those

-).
 So make sure you fully weigh up how much you’ll be saving and if it’s really worth it long term.

-Use what you’ve got
+4. Use what you’ve got

 For example, if you have a parking space you don’t use, space to store a friend’s items whilst they’re away, or an office space you can make use of, all of these elements of your home can make you money.
 Just be sure to check your rental agreement for what’s allowed.

-Make sure home energy efficient
+5. Make your home energy efficient

 In the winter it is easy to up those energy costs, especially in older properties.
 If you have the chance to insulate your home, do so.
 Mention to the landlord or letting agent if there is damp in the property, but if you are left to insulate yourself, invest in heavy curtains, as well as draught excluders (which you can cheaply make yourself).

-Make home a holiday
+6. Make home a holiday

 Money blogger Jenni Hill from Can’t Swing a Cat